cychu42/staticSiteCon/README.md

 Any link syntax (such as `[text](link)`) in Markdown files will be converted into a HTML link.
 If you have a static folder under your input folder directory, all fo its content will be copied to the static folder in the output directory.

-## Requirement
+## Getting Started

 Please first have Node.js installed on your machine.

-After downloading this tool, please run command `npm i` in command line(such as cmd or PowerShell) while inside the tool's directory to install required npm package(s).
+1. While inside an empty folder, download the tool via command `npm i static-site-convertor` in command line (such as cmd or PowerShell)
+2. Run command `cd static-site-convertor` to get into the tool root folder
+3. Run command `npm i` to install required npm package(s)
+4. You can now use it!
+See the next **Usage** section for more details

 ## Usage